Joe Gacy: Combat Zone Wrestling (2006–2020)

-On February 9, 2019, at Twenty, Gacy was involved in two matches on the card, both of which ended in defeat.
-Firstly, he lost a tag team match alongside former F.E.A.R. stablemate Blackwater, against The REP (Dave McCall and Nate Carter).
-After that, he lost a singles match against Leyla Hirsch, which was also her second match of the night.
-On August 10, at CZW vs. wXw, Gacy returned to the promotion by clotheslining then-champion John Silver, following his match against Anthony Greene.
-Gacy told the crowd that he was coming for the World Heavyweight Championship, despite the fact that he did not want it.
-On September 13, at Down with the Sickness, Gacy defeated Silver, in a three-way match also involving Conor Claxton, beginning his third reign.
+On July 29, 2006 at Combat Zone Wrestling (CZW), Ruby made his professional wrestling debut as Joe Gacy, losing to George W. Baus.
+Gacy continued to appear for CZW in various matches for the next 14 years.

+On August 5, 2017, at Once in a Lifetime, Gacy appeared at the event, while ring announcer Larry Legend was about to introduce the match between Lio Rush and Joey Janela.
+Gacy headbutted Legend, before criticising the direction CZW were going in, and then putting Legend through a barbed wire board.
+On November 11, at Night of Infamy, Gacy faced Strickland for the title, which he lost.
+On December 9, Gacy faced Page and Strickland and was During the match, Gacy was as thrown off the top by a masked man (revealed to be the debuting Anthony Gangone), onto a table with a pane of glass propped up on it, the match was won by Page.

 On November 30, in a backstage segment at Night of Infamy, D. J. Hyde offered to face Gacy at Cage of Death XXI, with his career on the line.
 Hyde's rival Maven Bentley disagreed, and told Hyde to find someone who would wrestle on his behalf to face Gacy instead.
-On December 14, Gacy faced Hyde's representative in Matt Tremont.
-Anthony Gangone and his valet Valentina interfered towards the end, with Valentina lowblowing Tremont, before Gangone speared him through a door, allowing Gacy to pin him to win the match.
+On December 14, Gacy faced Hyde's representative in Matt Tremont, which Gacy won.
 In the resulting aftermath, Gacy was embraced by Bentley, and was then challenged for a future title shot by Alex Shelley.

+Independent circuit (2007–2020)

+While primarily appearing for CZW, Gacy also made appearances for various inpendent promotions such as Side Show Pro Wrestling (SSP) and Game Changer Wrestling (GCW), under the names Xerox and Psycho Joe.